+Payment

+application and

+assessment

+(ACT, South

+Australia,

-Payment application and assessment (ACT, South Australia, Tasmania and Victoria)
+Tasmania and

+Victoria)

-Where the works are carried out in Australian Capital Territory, South Australia, Tasmania or Victoria
+Where the service is carried out in Australian Capital Territory, South Australia, Tasmania or Victoria

-- an application for payment is submitted not more than one week before the assessment day, - an application for payment is a payment claim, - the date for making an application for payment is the reference date - the date for the assessment of the final amount due following termination is a reference date. - the Client's communication to the Contractor informing it of an error in the assessment of the amount due is a payment schedule and - if, at the date of issue of a notice to terminate the Contractor's obligation to Provide the Works, the Contractor was entitled to submit an application for payment but had not yet done so, the Contractor may submit the application for payment, and the date the submission is made is an assessment day.
+- an application for payment is submitted not more than one week before the assessment day. - an application for payment is a payment claim, - the date for making an application for payment is the reference date, - the date for the assessment of the final amount due following termination is a reference date, - the Client's communication to the Consultant informing it of an error in the assessment of the amount due is a payment schedule and - if, at the date of issue of a notice to terminate the Consultant's obligation to Provide the Service, the Consultant was entitled to submit an application for payment but had not yet done so, the Consultant may submit the application for payment, and the date the submission is made is an assessment day.

-Payment application and assessment (New South Wales) YS1.2 Where the works are carried out in New South Wales
+Payment application and assessment (New South Wales) YS1.2 Where the service is carried out in New South Wales